irawoodring/343/assignments/term_paper.md

 ## Submission
 ***

 Upload either a .docx or a .pdf to Blackboard.
-Due midnight December 7th.
+Due date on calendar.